Interested in building a pollution app?

 Research existing pollution apps to understand market trends and user choices.
 This would give you an idea of some of the essential features you must add to your app to reach the right user market.

-There are several well-known pollution apps, e.g., AirVisual.
+There are several well-known air quality apps, e.g., AirVisual.
 This app offers the following features:

 - It’s available on the web, Android, and iOS.

-- AirVisual also offers recommendations to deal with high pollution situations.
+- AirVisual shows weather forecasts and air pollution data and also offers recommendations to deal with high air pollution situations.

-- Users get alerts when the AQI fluctuates, moreover, they can compare other cities with their own city.
+- Users get alerts when the AQI fluctuates.
+Moreover, they can see forecast air pollution data and compare other cities with their own cities.